Machine-assisted quantitizing designs: augmenting humanities and social sciences with artificial intelligence: Method details and statistical considerations

-Repeated measures are also very common in H\&SS.
-Survey and interview data typically contain multiple (often different number of) responses from multiple respondents.
-Literary or artistic examples may be sourced from multiple works from multiple authors from multiple further groupings, like eras or nationalities.
-Linguistic examples are sourced from corpora (with underlying sources) or elicited from multiple informants.
-Social media data often contains multiple data points from one user.
-One of the case studies below deals with a common scenario of analyzing interview data, exemplified with synthetic generated responses.
-In the Appendix, as an extension to this section, there is another constructed example based on the same dataset illustrating how opposing conclusions may easily be reached if the underlying respondent structure is ignored (modeling only fixed effects).
-The second example in the Appendix concerns confounding variables: without controlling for a relevant confound, the researcher could easily conclude support for a hypothesis --- it is shown how including the relevant variable can make the initial hypothesized effect disappear completely.
+Inherent repeated measures are common in H\&SS.
+Survey and interview data typically contain multiple responses, often with a variable number from multiple respondents.
+Literary or artistic examples may be sourced from multiple works from multiple authors from multiple further groupings, like eras or collections.
+Linguistic examples may be sourced from corpora (with several underlying sources) or elicited from multiple informants.
+Social media data often contains multiple data points per user.
+If the underlying grouping or hierarchical structure of a dataset is not accounted for, estimates can reverse direction, known as Simpson's paradox \parencite[][]{kievit_simpsons_2013}; see the SI for examples.
+This issue also applies to qualitative designs, but it is impossible to systematically control for repeated measures there.

-In summary, systematic and rigorous statistical modeling is a crucial part of applying QMM or MAMM.
-This is not, however, something that should be seen as a complicating factor or a requirement to make the researcher's life harder.
-On the contrary, it makes your life easier: instead of having to worry if an analysis is replicable and representative, the uncertainty can be estimated, enabling more principled final (qualitative) interpretation and decision-making.